listx/cabal2pkgbuild/README.md

 ### Database Generation, PKGBUILD Creation, and Package Installation

 Go into `my-haskell-packages`, and create a file listing all Hackage packages, one on each line, that you'd like to create PKGBUIKLDs for.
+Optionally you can specify an explicit version through comma (`','`).
+So format of each line is `<package-name>[,<package-version>]`.
 This is called the `<hackage_packages_file>` file by convention.

 The following is a sample `<hackage_pacakges_file>` file: